How to Calculate Your Macros and REE for Body Transformation

 Everybody is different (yes, you are a unique snowflake…) so calculating your macros is just the beginning.
-And even the most experienced macro coaches working with clients may do a few adjustments before they get it exactly right.
+And even the most experienced macro coaches working with clients may do a few adjustments as their clients progress.

 Each person’s metabolism, overall health, and lifestyle all play a vital role in how much energy we actually burn and how much of each macronutrient we should be eating.

 But, starting with some solid guidelines, even if it isn’t quite right, can be a good start on your journey to dominate your goals and getting the body you want.

 When getting started with counting macros the most important thing to calculate your REE (Resting Energy Expenditure) and your TDEE (Total Daily Energy Expenditure).

-I’ve written more about that here, but basically, it’s the number of calories you burn in a day.
+I’ve written more about that here, but basically, it’s the number of calories your particular body burns in a day.
 Eat less than this means that you lose weight and eating more than this means you gain weight.
 This is referred to as energy balance.

 The Mifflin, M. D., St Jeor formula is one of the most popular and one of the most respected macro formulas used to calculate your REE.
 Here how to use the formula to calculate your Resting Energy Expenditure (REE), which is the energy it takes to run your body without any movement whatsoever.

 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) + 5 = REE